TomiokaH01/fMSX3DS/Readme.txt

  It's usefull for playing a game that works only japanese MSX(metal gear etc.).
  Also It's usefullfor playing games with 60 FPS.

+Q."[State Load]" item in the fMSX3DS system menu does'nt work.
+A. To load the saved state, the RAM size must be the same size as when it was saved.
+Revert RAM Size with "RAM Size" option item in the [option] menu.

 <9.Authors>
 fMSX : MSX computer emulator